PLAYFAIR’s gateway into the Schengen zone of Europe is situated in Athens Greece, a location of both strategic and symbolic importance within Europe.

 By investing €300.000 (plus VAT) in Real Estate a ‘Permanent Residency Status’ is granted.
 Dependent family (spouse, grandparents, parents and children up to the age of 25 years) can be included in the application, which typically is processed within two months.
 There are minimal residency obligations as Permanent Residency holders are only required to visit once every two years.

 Alternatively, by investing €2.000.000 in property purchase, construction or residential/commercial projects, a ‘Cypriot Citizenship’ is granted (typically issued within six months).
 Investors can reduce their investments to €500.000 after three years.
 The Cypriot passport provides holders with the right to travel, live and work within EU countries, offering one of the simplest and quickest routes to ‘European Citizenship’.
+All investment may be liquidated within 5 years from initial acquisition or application.

 Cyprus has a very favourable tax regime for individuals and companies.
 Residents and citizens of Cyprus enjoy a high standard of healthcare, education (several UK universities have branches on the island) and one of the lowest crime rates in Europe (it is rated as the fifth safest country in the world).